hrap1919/qbc/README.md

 #### 2. qbversion

-Print the versions of used software
+Prints the versions of used software

 Usage: qbversion [(app|api|build [qt|libtorrent|boost|openssl|bitness])]

 #### 3. qbnetwork

-Show the general network status of the server
+Shows the general network status of the server

 Usage: qbnetwork

 #### 4. qbpref

-Show the value of specified preference property, or print all preferences
+Shows the value of specified preference property, or print all preferences

 Usage: qbpref [(-r PREF_PROPERTY | PREF_PROPERTY_1 [PREF_PROPERTY_2 ...])]